-RECOMMENDATIONS (3 RD EDITION) COMPLY EXPLANATION Recommendation 2.6 A listed entity should have a program for inducting new Directors and providing appropriate professional development opportunities for continuing Directors to develop and maintain the skills and knowledge needed to perform their role as a Director effectively.
+RECOMN MENDATIONS (3RD EDITION) COMPLY EXPLANATION A listed Directors develop develop nendation 2.6 entity should have a program for inducting new s and providing appropriate professional ment opportunities for continuing Directors to and maintain the skills and knowledge needed to their role as a Director effectively.
 YES In accordance with the Company's Board Charter, the Nomination Committee (or, in its absence, the Board) is responsible for the approval and review of induction and continuing professional development programs and procedures for Directors to ensure that they can effectively discharge their responsibilities.
 The Company Secretary is responsible for facilitating inductions and professional development.
-Principle 3: Act ethically and responsibly Recommendation 3.1 A listed entity should: (a) have a code of conduct for its Directors, senior executives and employees; and (b) disclose that code or a summary of it.
-YES (a) The Company's Corporate Code of Conduct applies to the Company's Directors, senior executives and employees. (b) The Company's Corporate Code of Conduct (which forms part of the Company's Corporate Governance Plan) is available on the Company's website.
-Principle 4: Safeguard integrity in financial reporting Recommendation 4.1 The Board of a listed entity should: (a) have an audit committee which: (i) has at least three members, all of whom are non- executive Directors and a majority of whom are independent Directors; and YES (a) The Company does not have an Audit and Risk Committee.
-The Company's Corporate Governance Plan contains an Audit and Risk Committee Charter that provides for the creation of an Audit and Risk Committee (if it is considered it will benefit the Company), with at least three members, all of whom must be independent Directors, and which must be chaired by an independent Director who is not the Chair. (ii) is chaired by an independent Director, who is not the Chair of the Board, and disclose: (iii) the charter of the committee; (b) The Company does not have an Audit and Risk Committee as the Board considers the Company will not currently benefit from its establishment.
+Principle e 3: Act ethically and responsibly A listed (a) have exec nendation 3.1 entity should: e a code of conduct for its Directors, senior cutives and employees; and ose that code or a summary of it.
+YES (a) The Company's Corporate Code of Conduct applies to the Company's Directors, senior executives and employees.(b) The Company's Corporate Code of Conduct (which forms part of the Company's Corporate Governance Plan) is available on the Company's website.
+Principle e 4: Safeguard integrity in financial reporting The Boar rd of a listed entity should: e an audit committee which: has at least three members, all of whom are non- executive Directors and a majority of whom are independent Directors; and YES (a) The Company does not have an Audit and Risk Committee.
+The Company's Corporate Governance Plan contains an Audit and Risk Committee Charter that provides for the creation of an Audit and Risk Committee (if it is considered it will benefit the Company), with at least three members, all of whom must be independent Directors, and which must be chaired by an independent Director who is not the Chair. (ii) and disc (iii) is chaired by an independent Director, who is not the Chair of the Board, close: the charter of the committee; (b) The Company does not have an Audit and Risk Committee as the Board considers the Company will not currently benefit from its establishment.
 In accordance with the Company's Board Charter, the Board carries out the duties that would ordinarily be carried out by the Audit and Risk Committee under the Audit and Risk Committee Charter including the following processes to independently verify and safeguard